ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Var, Let and Const — JavaScript Interview Questions & Answers — Part 2 - <a href="https://medium.com/@beyondcoding.dev/var-let-and-const-javascript-interview-questions-answers-part-2-4d2425dc0edb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Beyond Coding`**

+<blockquote>Let and const declarations are stored in the separate memory space allocated for their specific block/lexical environment and are not…
+Continue reading on Medium »</blockquote>

+<h3>2.
 9 VS Code Extensions for JavaScript That Are Actually Worth It (And 4 to Skip) - <a href="https://liu-111.medium.com/9-vs-code-extensions-for-javascript-that-are-actually-worth-it-and-4-to-skip-f3206d1ddf4d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jesse L`**

 <blockquote>Hi everyone, welcome back.
 Today, I will be going over VS Code extensions for JavaScript — what each one does, why you’d want it, and…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 AI Can Write JavaScript — So What Should JavaScript Developers Learn Next? - <a href="https://javascript.plainenglish.io/ai-can-write-javascript-so-what-should-javascript-developers-learn-next-929ec10f82fc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>When generating code becomes cheap, understanding systems becomes the valuable skill.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 The DOM Isn’t Slow.
 The Way Most Code Talks to It Is. - <a href="https://habtesoft.medium.com/the-dom-isnt-slow-the-way-most-code-talks-to-it-is-d48c8b98a3a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `habtesoft`**

 <blockquote>Ask a room of developers why DOM manipulation has a reputation for being slow, and most will say some version of “because it’s the DOM…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 How to Reduce Your reduce() Usage for Grouping Arrays in JavaScript - <a href="https://sagunraj.medium.com/how-to-reduce-your-reduce-usage-for-grouping-arrays-in-javascript-7a6466fb71be?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sagun Raj Lage`**

 <blockquote>Introducing Object.groupBy(), an easier and shorter alternative to reduce()
 Continue reading on Medium »</blockquote>

-<h3>5.
-We Deleted 400KB of JavaScript and Nobody Even Noticed the Deploy - <a href="https://towardsdev.com/we-deleted-400kb-of-javascript-and-nobody-even-noticed-the-deploy-8b7b0a5156bc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**

-<blockquote>Why 2026’s biggest frontend shift isn’t a new framework — it’s admitting the browser was doing work it never needed to
-Continue reading on Towards Dev »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>